 Executive summary

-Reducing the exploration cost and improving the productivity of oil and gas, in particular the unconventional (UNC) plays are increasingly important and vital to Shell’s business competitiveness.
-The current geological and petro-physical methodologies and related simulation technologies that have achieved great success in conventional reservoirs have not been as effective when applied in UNC exploration and production.
-It remains highly challenging to accurately and rapidly characterize a UNC play with early exploration data to provide guidance on where and how to drill and complete new production wells.
+Reducing the exploration cost and improving the productivity of oil and gas reserviors, in particular the unconventional (UNC) plays are increasingly important and vital to Shell’s business.
+The existing geological and petro-physical methodologies and related simulation technologies that achieved great success in conventional reservoirexploration and production have not been as effective when applied to UNC exploration and production.
+It remains highly challenging to accurately and rapidly characterize the high estimated ultimate recovery (EUR) regions of a UNC play with early exploration data to provide guidance on where to drill and how to complete new production wells.

-In an attempt to address the above challenge, the Department of Computation and Modeling (PTI/RP) has initiated the project to investigate and develop machine learning algorithm based data driven methodologies for UNC exploration and production.
-The project has two phases:
+To address the above challenges, the Department of Computation and Modelling (PTI/RP) has initiated this project to investigate and develop machine learning techniques based data driven methodologies for UNC exploration and production.
+The project has two phases to achieve two sets of objectives:

-Phase I is to investigate if machine learning techniques are feasible and effective in data analytics to reveal the underlying relationships among the subsurface geological features and the oil production in a UNC play, such as the Eagle Ford play; and to identify the key geological parameters that are highly correlated with production; and further to develop a machine learning based methodology and workflow to build predictive models that can identify the high productivity areas (sweetspots) for new well locations and understand the minimum amount of the data needed to establish reliable predictions.
+Phase I Objectives are to investigate if machine learning techniques are feasible and effective for data analytics to reveal the underlying relationships among the subsurface geological features and the oil production in a UNC play, such as the Eagle Ford play; and to identify key subsurface geological variables that are highly correlated with production or EUR; and further to develop a machine learning based methodology and workflow to build predictive models to identify the high productivity areas (sweetspots) for drilling new wells s and understand the minimum amount of the data needed to establish reliable predictions.

-Phase II is, building on the Phase I work, to investigate how the machine learning techniques can provide data driven analytics to understand how the drilling and completion parameters impact well productivity and to uncover the complex correlations among the variables and identify the top factors that can guide the drilling and completion process in order to maximize the productivity.
+Phase II Objectives are, building on the Phase I work, to investigate how the machine learning techniques can provide data analytics to understand how the drilling and completion will impact well productivity; and to uncover the complex correlations among the variables and productivities; to identify the top factors that can guide the drilling and completion process in order to improve the production.

+This report focuses on our work to achieve the Phase I objectives that addresses the challenge of “where to drill” for UNC plays.
+It describes our solution--the ML based data analytics methodlogy and workflow as well as our results and findings indetails. .

-In Phase I, we have applied the machine learning algorithms, Random Forest and Bayes Additive Regression Trees, for data driven analytics for sweet spots and their production estimations.
-The key results and findings are:
+In the completed Phase I work, we have developed an effective machine learning based data analytics methodology and workflow to identify sweet spots of drilling locations and their associated production estimations.
+Our key results and findings are:

-Only a few variables are needed as the key predictors to provide reliable and consistent predictions, namely {True vertical depth, S2 and Tmax}; their ranges for high productivity may offer guidance for drilling and completion process.
+Machine learning based data driven analytics is useful for UNC play exploration.
+Our developed methodology and workflow can provide significantly better results in sweetspotting than Shell’s exisiting methods;

+Through our evaluation of multiple ML techinsques, we found that the ML algorithm, Random Forest, gives the better results;

-Performance curves of the predictive mode against training data size are obtained to understand the required data amount in order to achieve decent predictions;
+Performance analyese of the predictive modelling against various training data size are obtained to understand the minimum data amount required in order to achieve reliable and accurate prediction results;

-Machine learning based data driven analytics is effective to provide significantly better results in identifying sweetspots than Shell’s rule based method developed by domain experts and the expected correctness from random guess;

-This report contains the details of the predictive modeling through machine learning techniques in Phase I.
+Using only a few key variables to build a predictive model can provide even better predictive results; their ranges for high productivity may offer insights for drilling and completion process.

 Table of contents